by Ailsa Richardson, Engagement Officer for older people

-We ran another series of Creative Cafés for people living with dementia which included sessions with poet Caleb Parkin, visiting artist Freya Gabie, Fine Art curator Jenny Gaschke and myself.
+This year we have run sessions with poet Caleb Parkin, visiting artist Freya Gabie, Fine Art curator Jenny Gaschke and myself.

 Freya Gabie was one of the artists-in-residence in our Leonardo da Vinci exhibition.
 Participants really enjoyed the exhibition (with the assistance of magnifying glasses) and the drawing experiments with Freya.

 We also created a collective poem with Caleb and had a musical accompaniment while viewing paintings in the Old Masters gallery.
 We are very fortunate to have such a wonderful painting collection housed in light, colourful and spacious galleries.